 Unwritten Travel Rule: No hot food ever!

-Evan and Carli are idiots (and poor).
+Evan and Maddy are idiots (and poor).
 They didn’t think to book seats together and tried to save a few bucks and now they both have middle seats in different parts of the plane.

 And now they want you to switch to a middle seat for the next 6 hours.

-Sorry.
-Not Sorry.
 Your failure to plan is not my problem.
 You are stuck Evan.
 And don’t try to send Carli over with a cute smile to soften me up.
 It ain’t happening.

 Unwritten Travel Rule: Just because someone wants you to switch seats so they can “sit together” doesn’t mean you have to.
 Exceptions include parents / kids or elderly and handicapped.
 Otherwise…a polite but firm no, plop your headphones on and fire up another episode of Better Call Saul.